ziolko/tunnel/README.md

 1. Create a Linux instance with HTTP and HTTPS traffic allowed
 2. [Install Caddy](https://caddyserver.com/docs/install#debian-ubuntu-raspbian)
 3. Open Caddy config file: `sudo vim /etc/caddy/Caddyfile` and paste content of the Caddyfile from this repository
-4. Reload Caddy configuration from `sudo systemctl reload caddy`
+4. Reload Caddy configuration with `sudo systemctl reload caddy`
-5. Create DNS wildcard record e.g. `*.proxy.dev.io` (if you use Cloudflare disable their proxy for this DNS entry)
+5. Create a wildcard DNS record for your domain e.g. `*.proxy.dev.io` (if you use Cloudflare disable their proxy for this DNS entry)
-6. visit your domain https://8080.proxy.dev.io - it should say that it couldn't connect to the service at this port.
+6. Visit your domain https://8080.proxy.dev.io - it should say that it couldn't connect to the service at this port.
 This means the reverse proxy server is up and running.

 ### Optional configuration steps